aibasel/downward/docs/quick-start.md

 ## Apptainer

 ### Apptainer Installation
-Apptainer's predecessor, Singularity, used to be shipped with Ubuntu Linux for some time, making its installation very convenient.
-As of this writing, this is no longer the case, but Ubuntu (deb) packages are available from the Apptainer developers.
-For a typical Ubuntu system, download the AMD64 deb package from
-<https://github.com/apptainer/apptainer/releases> and install it like so
-(example for Apptainer 1.2.2):

-    sudo apt install ./apptainer_1.2.2_amd64.deb

 We have tested Apptainer 1.2.2.
-If Apptainer isn't installed on your machine, check the following section.
+To install Apptainer 1.2.2 on your machine follow the steps provided [here](https://apptainer.org/docs/user/1.2/quick_start.html#quick-installation).
+If you want to use the newest version of Apptainer follow [these](https://apptainer.org/docs/user/main/quick_start.html#installation) steps instead.

 To download the Fast Downward image, run: